Are You Confident of the Diagnosis?

 Expected results of diagnostic studies

 Histopathology is crucial to diagnosis, which is made by clinicopathological correlation.
 Early stages of EED present as leukocytoclastic vasculitis, with nuclear dust and a predominantly neutrophilic infiltrate, endothelial swelling, extravasated erythrocytes and angiocentric eosinophilic fibrosis.
 Mast cell counts on toluidine blue staining may be increased.
-Later lesions may not present the typical aspect of leukocytoclastic vasculitis; one may commonly find fibrosis, histiocytic infiltrate and lipid deposition (previously named extracellular cholesterolosis) replacing the initial damage vessel, as seen in
+Later lesions may not present the typical aspect of leukocytoclastic vasculitis; one may commonly find fibrosis, histiocytic infiltrate and lipid deposition (previously named extracellular cholesterolosis) replacing the initial damage vessel, as seen in Figure 5.
+There are no typical laboratory abnormalities described for EED.
+However, screening for infectious diseases, such as HIV, tuberculosis and streptococcal infections, as well as for autoimmune disorders and hematologic conditions (especially IgA gammopathy) should be considered, even though the lack of an underlying condition does not rule out the diagnosis of EED.

 Differential diagnosis of EED includes a long list of dermatoses and depends upon the lesions stage.
 Earlier lesions, which present a more edematous component, must be distinguished from Sweet’s syndrome, dermatitis herpetiformis, multibacillary leprosy and erythema multiforme.
 Lesions with a purpuric aspect can resemble those of bacillary angiomatosis and Kaposi’s sarcoma.